 Dubai is a one-stop-shop for extravagant shopping, acclaimed water parks, mysterious deserts, opulent high-rise buildings and some of the worlds classiest beaches.
 As summer destinations goe, Dubai has a crafty mix of just about everything so that shopping enthusiasts, budding foodies and sun seekers can enjoy the city without a problem in sight.

 Best for: Revolutionary travel.

 Must see: With a winning combination of beach and desert, it only seems fair to see Dubai from up above.
 One word, skydive.
-Take the plunge over Palm Jumeirah and you’ll never live to regret it.

 Must eat: Barasti is a beach club and restaurant at Le Meridien Mina Seyahi.
 The vibe is friendly and relaxed with a sprawling of TV screens, live music and pool tables.
 They say the fish and chips are legendary, but I doubt they’ll compare with a northern chippie.
 Who knows, give it a go.

 Where to stay: Atlantis – because where else in the world can you combine a 5-star luxury hotel with a first-class waterpark.